Get 50% off your first two months of accountancy heaven!

 It’s important you establish whether your assignments are inside or outside IR35.
 HMRC can investigate your Personal Service Company at any time, and this can be time-consuming, costly and highly stressful.
 The financial impact of IR35 can be significant.
 You may find your future earnings are reduced and you may have to pay Income Tax and National Insurance Contributions (NIC) HMRC calculates you should have paid.
 HMRC can also apply financial penalties.

 If IR35 rules apply to your assignment, you need to pay Income Tax and NIC as though you were employed directly, rather than contracted to work through your Personal Service Company.
 HMRC can go back up to six years and evaluate past assignments to see if the legislation should have applied.
-From April 2021, the rules are changing for assignments with private sector companies.
+The rules changed in April 2021 for assignments with private sector companies.

 To assess your assignment for IR35, try the Crunch IR35 calculator for Contractors.
 If you receive an inside IR35 or borderline assessment, we strongly advise you to take action as soon as possible.
 This could include getting a more detailed review of your contract and working practices.
-Speak to us to see how we can help, with our range of products including IR35 payroll, IR35 Tax accounting or working through our Umbrella company.
+Speak to us to see how we can help, with our range of products including limited company accounting, IR35 payroll, IR35 Tax accounting or working through a compliant Umbrella company.

 Crunch offer a range of IR35 contract and assignment review services.
 An expert will review your contract, accurately determine your IR35 status, and will assist in helping you to comply with the government's regulations in this area.
 We also offer advice on recommended changes to your contract or working practices to ensure you aren't incorrectly classified.